 Instructions

-- Place dates, milk, peanut butter, and salt in a blender.2 Medjool dates, ½ cup cashew milk (or almond milk), 1 tablespoon unsalted peanut butter (optional), 1 pinch of salt
+- Place dates, milk, peanut butter, and salt in a blender.
+Blend until all the dates have completely disintegrated and you have a sweet, frothy milk mixture.
+Set aside.2 Medjool dates, ½ cup cashew milk (or almond milk), 1 tablespoon unsalted peanut butter (optional), 1 pinch of salt

 - Fill the glass to the top with the frothy milk mixture.
 Stir to combine and enjoy!